 Workers' Comp Drug Tests in California

 Many workers are subjected to periodic drug testing as well as drug tests after an employee has sustained a work injury.
-This test is typically to ensure you were not inebriated or under the influence of a narcotic before the accident.
+These tests are typically performed to ensure you were not inebriated or under the influence of a narcotic before the accident.
+Drug testing may be requested immediately after a workplace accident or during the treatment process for a work-related injury.

 Before you take a drug test, you should ensure the clinic offering the test is not an occupational medicine clinic, such as Concentra.
 Concentra has been accused of conspiring with employers such as Walmart to limit the care of their injured workers.
 Other occupational doctors might change the diagnosis of an injury from “work-related” to “non-work related” with no medical evidence to justify the change.
 If your employer tries to steer you to an occupational medicine clinic, talk to an experienced workers’ compensation lawyer as soon as possible.